 Vitamix vs Blendtec: Price

-Outdoing Blendtec when it comes to design and extras, it likely comes as no surprise that Vitamix are certainly the most expensive of these two contenders.
-Those blenders that range up to $600 in the Vitamix range are a blend of convenient automation with their many presets, alongside seriously impressive mixing due to their design; an investment worth making and one that you won’t have to make again for some time, with a ten year warranty on many products.
+Outdoing Blendtec when it comes to design and extras, it likely comes as no surprise that Vitamix are the most expensive of the two.
+Those blenders that range up to $600 in the Vitamix range are a blend of convenient automation with their many presets, alongside seriously impressive mixing due to their design; a worthwhile investment with a ten year warranty on many products.

 Blendtec prices aren’t quite as high as their rivals, with prices in the Classic Collection beginning at $229.95.
 For this price, though the blending power may not be as exact, you will have an appliance that’s perhaps more intuitive to use, with more preset options than similarly priced alternatives from Vitamix.